 Even though every city has its fair share of skilled specialists in most areas, it’s safer and better in my opinion to stick to the larger cities that already have some sort of history with medical tourism.
 Bucharest is by far the best option as it can easily be reached by plane from anywhere in the world, but other large cities offer similar services as well.

-Cluj, Brasov or Timisoara can be very good destinations for those looking for getting back in shape or in tip top health without paying a fortune.
+Cluj Napoca, Brasov or Timisoara can be very good destinations for those looking for getting back in shape or in tip top health without paying a fortune.
 These three cities will also be, most likely, even a bit cheaper than Bucharest, while the quality of the services offered will be similar if not identical.

 During my research on this matter, I found out that similar practices (medical tourism) are happening in nearby countries as well, which are more popular simply because they are more touristy than Romania.